-When you complete the grant project, you must submit a final report.
+When you complete the grant project, you must submit a final report on the template provided.

 Final reports must:

 - identify if and how outcomes have been achieved - include the agreed evidence as specified in the grant agreement - identify the total eligible expenditure incurred - be submitted by the due date and in the format provided in the grant agreement.